Looking For A Speaker? – Call Thom Singer Today (512) 970-0398

 NO, NO, NO.

 Talk about out of my comfort zone, Yikes.
 Here I was a person who has delivered over 800 professional speeches, and I was terrified to do five minutes in a comedy club.
-But I one thing I teach others is to “Try New Things”.
-To be congruent with myself I had to follow my own advice.
+But the one thing I teach others is to “Try New Things”.
+To be congruent with myself, I had to follow my own advice.

 I began to watch comedy specials on NetFlix, and studying the differences and similarities between a comedy show and a corporate conferences.
-I realize that my clients do not want me to do “bits” on their stage, they do want their event attendees to be engaged.
+I realize that my clients do not want me to do “bits” on their stage.
+However they do want their event attendees to be engaged.
+My job as a funny motivational speaker is to bridge that gap.

 It turns out that stand up comedy is the hardest use of the spoken word.
 I have given many talks as a corporate speaker, been in a short film as an actor, took improv classes, and I host a popular podcast.
 But stand up is not the same.
 It is hard.
 There is no room for failure.
 People laugh in a comedy club or they do not.